petrachi/css_grid/README.md

 Need to test it with the most commons versions of grid stylesheets (twitter bootstrap for example) and provide correct config variable.

+--

+Add option to insert specified attributes in tags.
+Like 'itemprop', 'itemscope' or personal attribute, 'data-remote' for me ;)

 ## Contributing

 1. Fork it